 Take the Keto diet for example.
-It is arguably one of the most popular diets of 2018, where you are restricted to consuming under 20 grams of carbohydrates per day.
+It is arguably one of the most popular diets, which restricts you to consuming under 20 grams of carbohydrates per day.
 That’s less than what’s in one apple.

 Fat?
 No problem!
 Protein?
 Good to go.
 Steak, chicken, and cheese consumption is encouraged even though eating animal products all day long (since carbs come from plants) has repeatedly been shown to be health destroying.
 For example, cancer rates go up linearly in relation to animal protein intake.

 A diet that promotes eating in a way that increases cancer risk is a diet no one should follow.
 Especially since the opposite approach – a whole-food plant-based diet – is what has been repeatedly documented to be the cornerstone of healthy longevity.

 Many people who try fad diets like Keto usually justify their dieting habits by only dieting for short periods of time, often to lose a certain amount of weight.